A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Implementation of Decomposition-Based Predictions

-For the bootstrap standard errors for (\ref{hat Delta i}), we first draw $(Y_{m,b}^*,X_{m,b}^*)_{m=1}^M$, $b=1,...,B$, i.i.d. from the empirical distribution of $(Y_{m},X_{m})_{m=1}^M$, where $B$ is the bootstrap number.
-(We take $B=999$ in our empirical application.)
-Using the bootstrap sample, we obtain $\hat \mu_{m,h}^*(x)$ (where $h$ is the bandwidth chosen from the cross-validation).
+For the bootstrap standard errors for (\ref{hat Delta i}), we first draw $(Y_{m}^*,X_{m}^*)_{m=1}^M$, i.i.d. from the empirical distribution of $(Y_{m},X_{m})_{m=1}^M$.
+Using the bootstrap sample, we obtain $\hat \mu_{m,b}^*(x)$ (where $b$ is the bandwidth chosen from the cross-validation).
 Define

-where $\overline Y_{i,b}^*$ is the sample mean of $\{Y_{i,m,b}^*\}_{m=1}^M$, and $Y_{i,m,b}^*$ denotes the $i$-th component of $Y_{m,b}^*$.
+where $\overline Y_{i}^*$ is the sample mean of $\{Y_{i,m}^*\}_{m=1}^M$, and $Y_{i,m}^*$ denotes the $i$-th component of $Y_{m}^*$.
 In order to construct a bootstrap standard error, we can adopt the bootstrap interquartile range method used in \cite{Chernozhukov/Fernandez/Melly:13:Eca}.
-First, let $q_{0.75}$ and $q_{0.25}$ be the $0.75$ and $0.25$ quantiles of the bootstrap distribution of $\sqrt{M}(\hat \Delta_{i,b}^* - \hat \Delta_i)$, and let $z_{0.75}$ and $z_{0.25}$ be the $0.75$ and $0.25$ quantiles of the standard normal distribution.
+First, let $q_{0.75}$ and $q_{0.25}$ be the $0.75$ and $0.25$ quantiles of the bootstrap distribution of $\sqrt{M}(\widehat{\mathsf{ATE}}_{i}^* - \widehat{\mathsf{ATE}}_i)$, and let $z_{0.75}$ and $z_{0.25}$ be the $0.75$ and $0.25$ quantiles of the standard normal distribution.
 Then, the bootstrap standard error is taken to be $M^{-1/2}(q_{0.75} - q_{0.25})/(z_{0.75} - z_{0.25})$.